qiling9760/sep10-freedom-project/blog/entry05.md

     @include two.font;
 }
 ```
- - I tried to use `2` for the shortcut of `style2.scss` but it does not work.
-I tried to use symbols like `%` and it also does not work.
-I figured out that I can only use letters for shortcut names.

 ## The "placeholder selector" and the @extend function
 The placeholder selector start with a `%` symbol, and **it will not be included in the CSS output**.
 The `@extend` function **allows one selector to inherit styles from another selector**.

-I tinker with it by made a placeholder selector called `%border` and use `@extend` to let my `div` selector to inherit its properties.

 ``` SCSS
 $primary-color: red;